 The Cost of Addiction: When Money Goes Up in Smoke or Into a Bottle

 Tara Bahruth has her own number that she thinks about throughout her day: 389.
 It’s been over a year since she’s had her last drink of alcohol.
-Along with her regular nightly mixer, she quit consuming marijuana and stopped taking the prescription pain killers that she would use every night to go to sleep.
+Along with her regular nightly mixer, she quit consuming marijuana and stopped taking the prescription painkillers that she would use every night to go to sleep.

 For Kris and Bahruth, the struggle to quit their addictions has been a long and arduous one.
 But beyond that, it has also been incredibly expensive.

 Kris, who has tried to quit smoking 10 times in the last five years, estimates that she has spent over $1,000 on “proven” strategies.
-The bulk of that has gone to over-the-counter cessation methods such as patches and gum, which can cost up to $50 for one- or two-week options without insurance coverage.
+The bulk of that has gone to over-the-counter cessation methods such as patches and gum, which can cost up to $50 for one- to two-week options without insurance coverage.
 She has also paid for hypnosis at nearly $80 per session.

 Despite the substantial monetary and emotional investment, nothing had worked, and Kris relapsed time and time again.
-The Center for Disease Control states that Kris is not alone.
+The Center for Disease Control says that Kris is not alone.
 More than four out of 10 smokers will attempt to quit for at least one day per year.
 A Gallup poll shows that 74 percent of smokers want to quit, while the 85 percent of smokers who have tried to quit in the past have made an average of 3.6 attempts each.

 “I’m a business owner,” Bahruth explains, “so I’m always looking at things from a ROI [return on investment] perspective.
 So when you talk about a $2,500 investment with a $1,660 savings a year, that’s pretty substantial.
 The money alone was enough to keep me sober through the first year.”
 Bahruth goes on to say that she took that nearly $2,000 in savings and spent it on a much-needed vacation with her family – her first in seven years.